 The answers to the questions should show that the student has (1) read the novels, (2) understood most of them and (3) formed a personal opinion on those novels.
 The student doesn’t need to like the read novels, though talking about novels you don’t like has the tendency to turn into nagging.
 Exaggerating a fondness of a novel will show and can cost points.
 Students should be sincere.

 Ten minutes will be over in no time.
-Students shouldn’t beat around the bush, but should get to the point.
-They can, of course, elaborate on an answer, but shouldn’t repeat themselves as this will take too much time.
+Students shouldn’t beat around the bush, but get to the point.
+They can, of course, elaborate on an answer, but shouldn’t repeat themselves as this will take too much precious time.
 Time needed to score ‘points’ in answering other questions.

 Questions could be on plot, reading experience, but also on theme, characters or setting.
 Students should be familiar with words like theme, setting, narrative perspective, style, flashback, foreshadowing, symbol, metaphor and characters (flat/round, dynamic/static).